joshhlim/BT4103-OPTIC/README.md

    - Expects `Final_Cleaned_Dataset_OPTIC_7.csv` (or adjust the filename).
    - Installs of `scikit-learn`, `numpy`, `pandas` are already handled; add `catboost`/`xgboost` if running other notebooks.

-## 7. Launch the Streamlit Dashboard (Localhost)
+## 7. Launch the Streamlit Dashboard (Localhost, not deployed)

-Place the dataset you want to visualise in an accessible location.
-Then run:
+Run:

 ```bash
 streamlit run dashboard/app.py